localstack/docs/content/en/user-guide/aws/docdb/index.md

 - `--db-instance-identifier test-company`: Represents the unique identifier of the newly created database
-- `--db-instance-class db.r5.large`: Is the instance type or class for the Amazon DocumentDB instance.
+- `--db-instance-class db.r5.large`: Is the type or class of the Amazon DocumentDB instance.
 It determines the compute and memory capacity allocated to the instance. `db.r5.large` refers to a specific instance type in the R5 family.
 Although the flag is required for database creation, LocalStack will only mock the `DBInstanceClass` attribute.